josephlim75/technologies/Linux/LVM/README.md

 Device not found or rejected by filter - https://www.centos.org/forums/viewtopic.php?t=61324

+## Reactivate LVM volume

+When running `lvdisplay` shows LV exists but status as `NOT available`, this required to reactivate the volume group after attaching it.
+To activate all the inactive volumes on the system, the command is

+    vgchange -a y

 ## Remove Volume Group

 You cannot use --removemissing or force delete VG if metadata area equal zero as in my case.